Criteria for Admission

 The admission decision process at Syracuse is more complex than merely rank-ordering applicants based on a numerical formula.
 The Admissions Committee analyzes undergraduate transcripts closely for significant progression in grades earned or unusually difficult coursework.
 The LSAT Writing Sample is reviewed to assess the applicant's skill level, writing ability and preparedness to start learning to "write like a lawyer."The committee also considers subjective factors; for example, undergraduate institution attended, graduate study in another discipline, work experience, leadership ability, and community service.The committee determines an applicant's level of motivation by reviewing personal experiences indicating determination, patience, and perseverance.
 Past successes in addressing personal challenges, such as poverty or disability, are viewed as important indicators of motivation.

-Syracuse Law has 3+3 agreements with Alfred University, Le Moyne College, Nazareth College, St. John Fisher College, and Syracuse University's Whitman School of Management.
+Syracuse Law has 3+3 agreements with Alfred University, Le Moyne College, Nazareth College, St. John Fisher College, Syracuse University's Whitman School of Management, and three Atlanta-based Historically Black Colleges and Universities: Clark Atlanta University, Morehouse College, and Spelman College.